Skip to content

 export AGENT_ENABLE_MCP_MEMORY=true

-export MCP_MEMORY_PROVIDER=openai
+export VECTOR_SEARCH_ENABLED=true

-export MCP_MEMORY_MODEL=gpt-4
+export VECTOR_EMBEDDING_MODEL=all-MiniLM-L6-v2

 Install MCP Server